Ivana Bacik: Political views

-Bacik's policies have been described as liberal and social democratic; In 2004 she was described as "Labour's queen of political correctness" in an Irish Independent opinion piece.
+Bacik's policies have been described as liberal and social democratic; In 2022, Bacik described herself as a "socialist, a social democrat and as centre-left.
+That means that I stand for constructive politics, of seeking to deliver change by going into government".

+Social and domestic policy

 Since 2007 Bacik has spoken in support of the legalisation of cannabis.

-In September 2006, Bacik was one of the 61 Irish academic signatories of a letter published in The Irish Times calling for an academic boycott of the state of Israel.

-In January 2009, she declared that she wants Ireland to break off diplomatic relations with Israel and in February 2009 called for a general boycott of Israeli goods.
+She has proposed that cannabis should be sold under license at music festivals in Ireland such as Electric Picnic, calling for a "rational" approach to drugs.

 In May 2019, following the results of the Mother and Baby Homes Commission of Investigation which found that hundreds of children had died while in the care of homes run by the Catholic Church, Bacik called for the government to take financial action against the religious orders involved.

 In 2020, she sponsored legislation in the Seanad to grant Irish citizenship to any child born on the island of Ireland, which resulted in the Irish citizenship laws being changed in March 2021.

 In December 2020, she called for foreign frontline medical workers fighting against the COVID-19 pandemic in Ireland to be rewarded with fast-tracked citizenship applications, as has been done in France.

-In 2022 Bacik called for a pay rise for workers and a windfall tax on energy companies, and an increase in the minimum wage.
+In 2022, Bacik called for a pay rise for workers and a windfall tax on energy companies, and an increase in the minimum wage.

+Bacik has stated she is in favour of decriminalising sex work, though she is critical of the Nordic Model, which criminalises the purchase of sex.
+She has expressed support for the views of organisations like Amnesty International and the Sex Work Research Hub, which advocate for the total decriminalisation of sex work, while raising concerns about the growing exploitation in legalised systems, citing her research and discussions with those involved in the trade in Sweden.
+Bacik acknowledges that the term "sex worker" may be problematic for many survivors, but she maintains that "the realities of sex work" are undeniable, as described by former workers.

+On economic issues, Bacik supports the redistribution of wealth through progressive taxation, including the introduction of property taxes and carbon taxes.
+She believes that Sinn Féin's refusal to support a property tax is populist and contradictory to their left-wing stance.
+Bacik has long advocated for an inclusive, red-green alliance focused on environmental and economic equality, which she views as the key to addressing the climate emergency.